ericniebler/range-v3/doc/index.md

 --------------------------------------------------------------------------------
 Range-v3 formed the basis for the
-[Technical Specification on Ranges](https://www.iso.org/standard/70910.html), which has since been merged into the working draft of C++20.
+[Technical Specification on Ranges](https://www.iso.org/standard/70910.html), which has since been merged into the working draft and shipped with C++20 in the `std::ranges` namespace.

-In addition, a subset of range-v3's views are also a part of the C++20 working draft, with more slated for eventual inclusion in future versions of C++.
+More range adaptors are slated for inclusion in C++23 and beyond.

 The actions, as well as various utilities, have not yet been reviewed by the Committee, although the basic direction has already passed an initial review.